 The workshops taught us again all necessary steps until the final piece.
 The artisan women use a natural fibre called ñocha.
 They collect it, then boil the leaves and dry them.
 It is now when ñocha fibre is ready to be woven and shaped as desired.

-The first workshop achievements were the proof that hopeful projects can be born in a stigmatised conflict-affected area and contribute to improve the image of such a beautiful region.
+The first workshop achievements were the proof that hopeful projects can be born in a stigmatized conflict-affected area and contribute to improving the image of such a beautiful region.

 PET Lamp Australia 2017

 In 2016, PET Lamp is commissioned by the National Gallery of Victoria in Melbourne with the support of Vicki Vidor OAM and Peter Avery, in order to develop a co-design in collaboration with Indigenous artist weavers.
 Seeking out one of the best-conserved traditions and the most suitable weaving technique, we chose the remote community of Ramingining in the Northern Territory.
 The final pieces are the fruit of six intense weeks of a workshop and living together with a group of talented Indigenous artist weavers from Bula’Bula Arts Centre in Ramingining.

 During our six weeks-long immersion in the Aboriginal cultural heritage, a whole universe of specific kin relationships and ancestral rules have been revealed to us and served as inspiration for the evolution of the project towards a social, collaborative work.